Resume Tips

 Career Changers

-Include your last relevant position, even if 10+ years ago.
-Address the gap in your cover letter or interview rather than trying to hide it with an extended timeline.
+Include your last relevant position, even if it was 10+ years ago.
+Address the gap in your cover letter or interview rather than trying to hide it.

 What to Remove from Old Experience